fullstack-pw/cks-backend/src/scenarios/kubectl-contexts/tasks/01-task.md

 ## Description

-You have access to multiple clusters from your main terminal through `kubectl` contexts.
-This task involves working with kubectl contexts and extracting certificate information from kubeconfig files.
+You have access to multiple clusters from your main terminal through kubectl contexts.
+Write all context names into /opt/course/1/contexts, one per line.
+From the kubeconfig extract the certificate of user restricted@infra-prod and write it decoded to /opt/course/1/cert.

 ## Background